paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-907-the-air-force.md

 **(j)**

-(1) Except as provided in paragraph (2), the Secretary of the Air Force shall maintain a total aircraft inventory of air refueling tanker aircraft of not less than 466 aircraft.
+(1) Except as provided in paragraphs (2) and (3), the Secretary of the Air Force shall maintain a total aircraft inventory of air refueling tanker aircraft—

+  (A) of not less than 466 aircraft during the period ending on September 30, 2026;

+  (B) of not less than 478 aircraft during the period beginning on October 1, 2026, and ending on September 30, 2027;

+  (C) of not less than 490 aircraft during the period beginning on October 1, 2027, and ending on September 30, 2028; and

+  (D) of not less than 502 aircraft beginning on October 1, 2028.

-(2) The Secretary of the Air Force may reduce the number of air refueling tanker aircraft in the total aircraft inventory of the Air Force below 466 only if—
+(2) The Secretary of the Air Force may reduce the number of air refueling tanker aircraft in the total aircraft inventory of the Air Force below the applicable level specified in paragraph (1) only if—

   (A) the Secretary certifies to the congressional defense committees that such reduction is justified by the results of the mobility capability and requirements study conducted under section 144(b) of the National Defense Authorization Act for Fiscal Year 2018 (Public Law 115–91); and

   (B) a period of 30 days has elapsed following the date on which the certification is made to the congressional defense committees under subparagraph (A).

+(3) In the case of a KC–135 aircraft that is replaced in the aircraft inventory by a KC–46 aircraft, the Secretary of the Air Force may reassign the KC–135 aircraft to any Air Refueling Wing that has the capacity to expand its aircraft inventory to include such reassigned aircraft.
+In determining whether an Air Refueling Wing has the capacity to so expand its inventory, the Secretary shall consider, among other things, the capacity of the Air Refueling Wing to man the additional aircraft and support pilot training requirements for the additional aircraft.

-(3) In this subsection:
+(4) In this subsection:

   (A) The term “air refueling tanker aircraft” means an aircraft that has as its primary mission the refueling of other aircraft.